 Each 4-H'er will have an opportunity to visit with the Herdsmanship judge at some time during the Fair.
-A Sign-Up Genius Link will be sent to families prior to the Fair to sign up for an interview time.
 It is the responsibility of the exhibitor to show up on time.
-You will need to sign up for an interview time for each species you will be showing at the Fair.

 Cleanliness will be judged on a random schedule.
 A judge will be walking the stalls during the fair to judge exhibitors on cleanliness.